 William Opdyke received his doctorate on the subject in 1992: Refactoring Object-Oriented FrameworksMartin Fowler mentions a number of refactorings, such as

 - Simplifying Conditional Expressions,

 - Dealing with Generalization.

-You will find a good overview here »
+Here you will find a good overview of various refactorings.

 Here you can find additional information from our blog: